rust-lang/rfcs/text/0000-nested-publish.md

 It is an error for any two of the packages in the transitive closure of nested dependencies (including the parent package) to share a package name.
 This is validated by all Cargo operations that would generate or read a lockfile.

 ## **`cargo package` &amp; `cargo publish`**

-If `cargo package` or `cargo package` is directed to operate on a package whose manifest specifies `package.publish = "nested"`, that is an error.
-(Users wishing to make crates in a nested package public should either write `package.publish = true` or should re-export their contents from another package.)

 When a valid parent package is packaged, each of its transitive nested dependencies must be included in the `.crate` archive file.
 This has two sub-cases: